 CITI Responsible Conduct of Research Training

 Students admitted to their UCF doctoral program in Fall 2011 or a later term must complete the CITI Responsible Conduct of Research (RCR) training.
-However, CITI training is open to all UCF graduate students and postdoctoral associates, and they are encouraged to take advantage of this free educational resource.
-Students should consult their faculty adviser and the UCF Institutional Review Board (IRB) for guidance on CITI training required for specific research projects (see CITI Protection of Human Research Subjects training).
+However, CITI training is open to all UCF graduate students and postdoctoral scholars, and they are encouraged to take advantage of this free educational resource.
+Students should consult their faculty adviser and the UCF Institutional Review Board (IRB) for guidance on CITI training required for specific research projects.

 Creating a CITI Account for the First Time